At least 19 people killed in stampede at Gaza food distribution site

 The GHF, which is supported by Israel, said 19 people were trampled and another fatally stabbed during the crush at one of its centres in Khan Younis in southern Gaza.

-"We have credible reason to believe that elements within the crowd — armed and affiliated with Hamas — deliberately fomented the unrest," GHF said in a statement.
+In a statement, GHF said it had "credible reason to believe that elements within the crowd — armed and affiliated with Hamas — deliberately fomented the unrest."

 Palestinian health officials told Reuters people had died of suffocation at the site.
 One medic said lots of people had been crammed into a small space and had been crushed.